Phononic heat conductance of gold atomic contacts: Coherent versus incoherent transport: Results

 To get a more detailed view on the length dependence of the thermal conductance, we show it as a function of the number of atoms in the central chain of the junction for selected temperatures in Fig.~\ref{fig:results2}.
 Results of the three studied methods are compiled in separate panels.
 In every case, we see finite-size oscillations and a decline of $\kappa_\text{ph}$ with increasing chain length.
 For larger chain lengths, $\kappa_\text{ph}$ is rather constant and shows only weak oscillations.
 For all three methods, the thermal conductance is suppressed at a chain length of two atoms.
-Whether this effect is real or an artifact of the employed embedded-atom method potential is unclear and remains as an interesting point for experimental examination.
+Although we are not certain about the origin of this suppression, this reduction of the thermal conductance can be traced back to a suppression of the phononic transmission of the dominant conduction channel in the energy range between $5$ and $10$~meV (see the corresponding panel containing the phononic transmission coefficients for the dimer junction in Fig.~\ref{fig:results1}).
+This suggests a destructive interference, which may be related to a specific symmetry of the phonon modes giving rise to this conduction channel (mainly transversal modes as shown in Ref.~\cite{Kloeckner2018}) and the coupling of those phonons to the leads.
+However, whether this effect is real or an artifact of the employed embedded-atom method potential is unclear and remains as an interesting point for experimental examination.
 The plots for MD@$T$-LB and MD@100K-LB also show that above about $100$~K the thermal conductance depends only weakly on temperature.
 For the thermal conductance of the classical NEMD calculations in the bottom panel of Fig.~\ref{fig:results2} we notice only a weak temperature dependence.
 Consistent with Fig.~\ref{fig:results1}, the thermal conductance at $T=25$~K is very similar to those at $T=100$~K. This erroneous prediction arises from classical statistics and differs from MD@$T$-LB and MD@100K-LB, which both properly take Bose-Einstein statistics into account.
 We note that some data points are missing from MD@$T$-LB and NEMD, since junctions with a long atomic chains tend to break at elevated temperatures, as already discussed in the context of Fig.~\ref{fig:results1}.

 DFT-based calculations of atomic junctions of Au for chain lengths ranging from two to five atoms by B\"{u}rkle and Asai~\cite{Burkle2018} show that the ratio $\kappa_\text{ph}/\kappa_\text{el}$ between the phononic and the electronic thermal conductance at room-temperature depends only weakly on the length of the junction.
 Apart perhaps from the data point of the dimer, this is consistent with the results of Fig.~\ref{fig:results2} in the sense that the phononic thermal conductance is almost independent of the chain length.